brendan-rius/c-jwt-cracker/README.md

 ## Caveats

- * Not multi-threaded
+ * Not multi-threaded :((
- * Letters permutation generator could be a bit faster
+ * Letters permutation generator could be a bit faster :|
- * No progress status
+ * No progress status :(
+ * If you stop the program, you cannot start back where you were :((